Antonio Fogazzaro

 Antonio Fogazzaro ([anˈtɔːnjo foɡatˈtsaːro]; 25 March 1842 – 7 March 1911) was an Italian novelist and proponent of Liberal Catholicism.
+Fogazzaro has been called "the most eminent Italian novelist since Manzoni."
 He was nominated for the Nobel Prize in Literature seven times.
+In Fogazzaro's work there is a constant conflict between sense of duty and passions, faith and reason.
+In some cases this brings the tormented soul of characters into mystic experiences.